Cloud physics: Cooling air to its dew point

-Adiabatic cooling: rising packets of moist air
+Adiabatic cooling

 As water evaporates from an area of Earth's surface, the air over that area becomes moist.
 Moist air is lighter than the surrounding dry air, creating an unstable situation.
 When enough moist air has accumulated, all the moist air rises as a single packet, without mixing with the surrounding air.
 As more moist air forms along the surface, the process repeats, resulting in a series of discrete packets of moist air rising to form clouds.

 This process occurs when one or more of three possible lifting agents—cyclonic/frontal, convective, or orographic—causes air containing invisible water vapor to rise and cool to its dew point, the temperature at which the air becomes saturated.
 The main mechanism behind this process is adiabatic cooling.
 Atmospheric pressure decreases with altitude, so the rising air expands in a process that expends energy and causes the air to cool, which makes water vapor condense into cloud.
 Water vapor in saturated air is normally attracted to condensation nuclei such as dust and salt particles that are small enough to be held aloft by normal circulation of the air.
 The water droplets in a cloud have a normal radius of about 0.002 mm (0.00008 in).
 The droplets may collide to form larger droplets, which remain aloft as long as the velocity of the rising air within the cloud is equal to or greater than the terminal velocity of the droplets.

 For non-convective cloud, the altitude at which condensation begins to happen is called the lifted condensation level (LCL), which roughly determines the height of the cloud base.
 Free convective clouds generally form at the altitude of the convective condensation level (CCL).
 Water vapor in saturated air is normally attracted to condensation nuclei such as salt particles that are small enough to be held aloft by normal circulation of the air.
 If the condensation process occurs below the freezing level in the troposphere, the nuclei help transform the vapor into very small water droplets.
 Clouds that form just above the freezing level are composed mostly of supercooled liquid droplets, while those that condense out at higher altitudes where the air is much colder generally take the form of ice crystals.
 An absence of sufficient condensation particles at and above the condensation level causes the rising air to become supersaturated and the formation of cloud tends to be inhibited.